How to install Micro Edge on a custom appliance

 1. Write the Micro Edge image to a USB drive

-2. Boot the USB drive on the target system
+3. Boot the USB drive on the target system

-5. Connect to the running instance of Micro Edge
+5. Download the Micro Edge image

 6. Identify the target storage device label